Backtrader Alpaca: Build Algo Trading Strategies with Python

 Why Traders Choose Alpaca

-- Built for Developers, Not Just Traders: The API is intuitive and the documentation is thorough.
-You spend less time fighting with the platform and more time building and refining your trading logic.
+- Developer-first design.
+The REST and WebSocket APIs are well-documented, and the Python SDK works without friction.
+You spend less time fighting the platform and more time building logic.

 Getting to Know the Backtrader and Alpaca Combo